What's New

 A Guide to Performing Online Genealogy Searches

 Use the Genealogy Search Engine to find ancestral records and use the Family Tree Search Engine to see if anyone else is talking about your ancestors through online genealogy forums and family trees.
-There is no overlap in search results between the two search engines.
-Most people tend to focus their initial effort on the Genealogy Search Engine and then consult the Family Tree Search Engine when they are looking for fresh leads.

 For genealogists, the most common search elements are names, places and dates.
 We will go through each of these search elements to show you how you can build progressively more complex genealogy searches.